The debate about the mind–body connection has been around for millennia.

-These theories have evolved from considering emotions purely physiological reactions to subjective interpretations to which we assign a valence depending on how they feel.
+These theories have evolved from considering emotions purely as physiological reactions to subjective interpretations to which we assign a valence depending on how they feel.

 Cognitive appraisal theories

-Pioneered by Magda Arnold and Richard Lazarus in the 1940s and 1950s correspondingly, the cognitive appraisal approach proposes that emotions result from the cognitive evaluation of an event in terms of their consequence as being pleasant or unpleasant (Shields & Kappas, 2006).
+Pioneered by Magda Arnold and Richard Lazarus in the 1940s and 1950s respectively, the cognitive appraisal approach proposes that emotions result from the cognitive evaluation of an event in terms of their consequence as being pleasant or unpleasant (Shields & Kappas, 2006).